Sign in

 The passage given below is followed by four summaries.
 Choose the option that best captures the essence of the passage.

 Zombie cells may contribute to age-related chronic inflammation: this finding could help scientists understand more about the aging process and why the immune system becomes less effective as we get older.
 Zombie or “senescent” cells are damaged cells that can no longer divide and grow like normal cells.
-Scientists think that these cells can contribute to chronic health system is more effective at clearing senescent cells from the body through a process called apoptosis, but as we age this process becomes less efficient.
+Scientists think that these cells can contribute to chronic health problems when they accumulate in the body.
+In younger people, the immune system is more effective at clearing senescent cells from the body through a process called apoptosis, but as we age, this process becomes less efficient.
 As a result, there is an accumulation of senescent cells in different organs in the body, either through increased production or reduced clearance by the immune system.
 The zombie cells continue to use energy though they do not divide, and often secrete chemicals that cause inflammation, which if persistent for longer periods of time can damage healthy cells leading to chronic diseases.

 Create a FREE account and get: